How Does Modern Farming Affect Soil Fertility

 • Wildlife damage

-Overall, while modern agriculture has allowed for increased food production and feeding a growing population, it has also contributed to a range of environmental issues.
+Overall, while modern farming has allowed for increased food production and feeding a growing population, it has also contributed to a range of environmental issues.
 However, many sustainable agricultural practices can help to mitigate these negative effects and promote more environmentally friendly farming practices.

 How modern farming affects soil fertility